< Go to Backpacking Sleeping Bags

 Value and the Bottom Line

 At $300, this contender isn't an amazing deal, but it is a unique bag with several comfort-oriented advantages - which is just what some folks are looking for.
-If you are just someone who wants a little more space than what a traditional bag offers, our Editors' Choice Western Mountaineering MegaLite provides noticeably space and still weighs a scant 1 lb 8 oz ($460).
+If you are just someone who wants a little more space than what a traditional bag offers, our Editors' Choice Western Mountaineering MegaLite provides noticeably space and still weighs a scant 1 lb 8 oz ($460), while the Marmot Phase also provides excellent value.
 The Nemo Salsa 30 ($240) is still a pound lighter (2 lbs 1 oz) and many side-sleepers and "high knee" sleepers liked it equally or even better than the Backcountry Bed.
 However, for unencumbered upper body movement and a truly bed-like feel while camping, it's hard to beat the Backcountry Bed 3-season.

 — Ian Nicholson